algolia/algoliasearch-client-android/README.md

       .put("city", "New York"), "myID");
 ```

-Example to update only the population attribute of an existing object:
+Example to update only the city attribute of an existing object:

 ```java
 index.partialUpdateObject(new JSONObject().put("city", "San Francisco"), "myID");